Royal Library of the Netherlands: Collection

 The Royal Library of the Netherlands also has works of art and antiquities.
-One such piece of art is The Madonna with the Christ Child by fifteenth-century French painter Jean Fouquet, who is regarded as one of the best painters from that era.
+One such piece of art is The Madonna with the Christ Child by the fifteenth-century French painter Jean Fouquet, who is regarded as one of the best painters from that era.
 A valuable antiquity that is housed within the library is a bound book by Christopher Plantin (1520–89), a sixteenth-century French printer and publisher.
 The binding is made of brown calfskin with gold tooling.
 The book was made at Plantin's workshop in Antwerp and was dedicated to Emperor Charles V (1500–58).
 The library also has remarkable eighteenth-century brocade paper from Augsburg, Germany.
 In addition, the library holds a rare elaborately illustrated book from 1596.
 The book is of the travels of Jan Huygen van Linschoten (1563-1611).
-He traveled to Spain, India, Indonesia, and East Asia.
-Another valuable antiquity is the oldest depiction of ‘Dutchmen’.
-In 975, Count Dirk and Countess Hildegard donated the medieval manuscript, known as Egmond Gospels, to the Abbey of Egmond.
-It is one of the oldest surviving church treasures and includes depictions of ‘Dutch’ people and buildings.
-The Egmond Gospels were lost around the sixteenth-century, but were found in the early nineteenth-century.
+He travelled to Spain, India, Indonesia, and East Asia.
+Another valuable antiquity is the oldest depiction of 'Dutchmen'.
+In 975, Count Dirk and Countess Hildegard donated the medieval manuscript, known as the Egmond Gospels, to Egmond Abbey.
+It is one of the oldest surviving church treasures and includes depictions of 'Dutch' people and buildings.
+The Egmond Gospels were lost around the sixteenth century, but were found in the early nineteenth century.
 Knowing its historical significance, the Dutch government purchased the manuscript and brought it to the Royal Library of the Netherlands.
-The Royal Library of the Netherlands also has the Trivulzio Book of House (ca.1465), a medieval manuscript that measures 9 cm x 13 cm, and contains wonderfully detailed Flemish miniature art.
-One of the most precious atlases is the Atlas van der Hagen of 4 volumes, each containing something more than 100 maps and prints, created in appr.
-1690.
-All plates are colored by hand and highlighted with gold by Dirk Jansz van Santen, a famous 'afzetter' (somebody who embellished prints, maps and bookillustrations at a time when it was not yet possible to print in color).
+The Royal Library of the Netherlands also has the Trivulzio Book of Hours (ca. 1465), a medieval manuscript that measures 9 cm x 13 cm, and contains wonderfully detailed Flemish miniature art.
+One of the most precious atlases is the Atlas van der Hagen of 4 volumes, each containing something more than 100 maps and prints, created around 1690.
+All plates were coloured by hand and highlighted with gold by Dirk Jansz van Santen, a famous 'afzetter' (somebody who embellished prints, maps and book illustrations at a time when it was not yet possible to print in colour).

-In 1871, the library bought the library of Dr. A. van der Linde, among others devoted to chess.
-Mixed with that of Dr. M. Niemeijer, acquired in 1948, the Biblioteca van der Linde-Niemeijeriana (approximately 40,000 items) forms one of the most important collections worldwide on this topic.
+In 1871, the library bought the library of A. van der Linde, among others devoted to chess.
+Mixed with that of M. Niemeijer, acquired in 1948, the Biblioteca van der Linde-Niemeijeriana (approximately 40,000 items) forms one of the most important collections worldwide on this topic.

 The collection is accessible for members.
 Any person aged 16 years or older can become a member.
-One day passes are also available.
+One-day passes are also available.
 Requests for material take approximately 30 minutes.
 The KB hosts several open access websites, including the "Memory of the Netherlands" (Geheugen van Nederland), Digital Library for Dutch Literature and Delpher, an archive of more than 100 million pages as of 2020.
+The KB also holds material related to the Fagel Collection.